open-xchange/appsuite-frontend/documentation/upsell/upsell_03_wizard.md

 The target is the URL that is called after shopping is completed.
 The values OXUPSELLCART, OXUPSELLCONTEXT and OXUPSELLUSER are replaced by the wizard with a comma-separated list of the ids of items bought, the buyer's context ID and their user ID.

-The disclaimer can be internationalized like texts for upsell widgets and bubbles.
+The disclaimer can be internationalized like texts for upsell widgets.
 The same possibilities and restrictions apply.

 Products shown can also be country-specific.